kdoore/CS2335-Gitbook/branching_narrative_-_structure.md

 [The beginner's guide to Interactive Fiction](http://www.gameszoo.org/rezork/docs/beginner.txt)

-Brass Lantern
+Brass Lantern Is a Good Resource for Learning about Interactive Fiction.

-[The Room as a Metaphor in Interactive Fiction](http://brasslantern.org/writers/iftheory/roomasmetaphor.html) In this article, Nathan Jerpe suggests that although Rooms have been traditionally used in interactive fiction to provide the logical structure of the game-world, It is also good to thin
+[The Room as a Metaphor in Interactive Fiction](http://brasslantern.org/writers/iftheory/roomasmetaphor.html) In this article, Nathan Jerpe suggests that although Rooms have been traditionally used in interactive fiction as a metaphor to provide logical structure of the game-world, he suggests that chapters or scenes can also be useful metaphors; these may provide a more temporal dimension to the IF narrative structure.

 Crawford, Chris (2012-12-12).
 Chris Crawford on Interactive Storytelling (2nd Edition) (p.
 161).
 Pearson Education.
 Kindle Edition.